Amodio/cemantbot/README.md

 2) Install the [Tampermonkey browser extension](https://chromewebstore.google.com/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo)
 3) Add this [userscript](https://github.com/Amodio/cemantbot/raw/refs/heads/main/cemantbot_tampermonkey.user.js).
 If TamperMonkey does not let you install the script by clicking on the previous link, in the TamperMonkey extension menu go to the Dashboard > Utilities > Import from an URL and paste the previous URL.

+If paranoid, you may want to restrict its access to: `https://*.certitudes.org/*` & `https://raw.githubusercontent.com/*`

 ## Usage
 * Go to https://cemantix.certitudes.org or https://cemantle.certitudes.org
 * Make sure the 'Joker!' button is here, otherwise refresh the page.